IBM/cp4ba-tech-jam/README.md

 ## Support

-For any questions, comments and feedback please go to the [#cp4ba-tech-jam-main-lobby](https://ibm-cloudpak-partners.slack.com/archives/C03LJFPHS5C) Slack channel.
+For any general questions, comments and feedback please go to the [#cp4ba-tech-jam-main-lobby](https://ibm-cloudpak-partners.slack.com/archives/C03LJFPHS5C) Slack channel.

+For lab specific questions, please use the #cp4ba-tech-jam-\<capability\> specific channels.

 ## Survey